Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Experimental Results

-From the results in the first group (the upper part) of Table \ref{tab:sota_vqav2}, we have the following observations: 1) with the same model architecture, the full-sized MCAN$_\texttt{DST}(D,L)$ model outperforms the reference MCAN model and another Transformer-based model MUAN without the DST training (Line \#7 \emph{vs}.
-Line \#5 and \#6).
-This improvement benefits from the synergistic effect of the weight-sharing submodel architectures and KD-based training strategy; 2) with only 0.38$\times$ model size and 0.27$\times$ FLOPs, MCAN$_\texttt{DST}({1}/{2}D,L)$ is still competitive with the reference MCAN model (Line \#8 \emph{vs}.
-Line \#6), showing the potential of width slimming; 3) by slimming depth to ${1}/{3}L$ (Line \#9), its corresponding model size and FLOPs are respectively reduced to 0.6$\times$ and 0.4$\times$ of its counterpart in Line \#8, at the expense of 1-point accuracy drop.
-Compared with MFB \cite{yu2017mfb}, MFH \cite{yu2018beyond}, and BAN \cite{kim2018bilinear}, MCAN$_\texttt{DST}({1}/{2}D,{1}/{3}L)$ achieves superior or comparable performance with up to 0.125$\times$ model size and 0.05$\times$ FLOPs; and 4) MCAN$_\texttt{DST}({1}/{4}D,{1}/{3}L)$ still outperforms UpDn \cite{anderson2017up-down} by 2.1 points with an extremely small model size of 10M.
-This model size is close to the lower bound of MCAN, which includes 7.8M uncompressible model parameters in the embedders and classifier.
+From the results in the upper part of Table \ref{tab:sota_vqav2}, we have the following observations: 1) With the same model architecture, the largest submodel MCAN$_\texttt{BST}(D,L)$ and the smallest submodel MCAN$_\texttt{BST}({1}/{4}D,{1}/{3}L)$ outperform their independently-trained counterparts, respectively (\#9 \emph{vs}. \#6, \#12 \emph{vs}. \#7).
+This improvement is a benefit of the synergistic effect of the weight-sharing submodel architectures and KD training strategy.
+2) With only 0.38$\times$ the model size and 0.27$\times$ the FLOPs, MCAN$_\texttt{BST}({1}/{2}D,L)$ is still competitive with the reference MCAN model (\#10 \emph{vs}. \#6), showing the potential of width slimming.
+In contrast to RWSAN \cite{qin2022deep}, which has a similar model size, MCAN$_\texttt{BST}({1}/{2}D,L)$ achieves higher accuracy and 0.25$\times$ the FLOPs.
+3) By slimming the depth to ${1}/{3}L$ (\#11), its corresponding model size and FLOPs are respectively reduced to 0.6$\times$ and 0.4$\times$ those of its counterpart in \#10, respectively, at the expense of a 1-point accuracy drop.
+Compared with MFB \cite{yu2017mfb}, MFH \cite{yu2018beyond}, and BAN \cite{kim2018bilinear}, MCAN$_\texttt{BST}({1}/{2}D,{1}/{3}L)$ achieves superior or comparable performance with up to 0.125$\times$ the model size and 0.05$\times$ the FLOPs.
+4) MCAN$_\texttt{BST}({1}/{4}D,{1}/{3}L)$ still outperforms UpDn \cite{anderson2017up-down} by 2.8 points with an extremely small model size of 10M.
+This model size is close to the lower bound of MCAN, which includes 7.8M uncompressible model parameters in the input and output embedding layers.